pcwerk/jurassic/README.md

 ### Known Goods

-The best source for known good hash can be obtained from the [NIST National Software Reference Library](http://www.nsrl.nist.gov/index.html).
-Since the data provided on the ISO image from NSRL is large, we'd need to trim it down.
+The best source for known goods can be obtained from the [NIST National Software Reference Library](http://www.nsrl.nist.gov/index.html).
+Since the data provided on the ISO image from NSRL database is large, we'd need to trim it down.

-Unzip the file `NSRLFile.txt.zip` found in `RDS_Unified` ISO and extract the MD5 sum hash found in `NSRLFile.txt`:
+Unzip the file `NSRLFile.txt.zip` found in `RDS_Unified` ISO.
+The MD5 hashes are embedded in file `NSRLFile.txt`:

 ```bash
 cat NSRLFile.txt | \